-We all have a story to tell.
-However, societal pressures, expectations, traumas, stress, depression and more can sometimes make us feel like these stories are being written for us, not by us.
-In our work together, we will discover ways to take back the authorship of our own individual experiences by developing new perspectives on the events that have shaped us.
-My background as a writer and theatre artist has helped inform my philosophy that life is full of revised drafts and rehearsals.
-Meaning and clarity begin to form as we build upon each story that we tell about ourselves.
+We are each the writer of our own story.
+Feelings and events outside of our control can sometimes make us feel like these stories are being written for us, not by us.
+When this happens we seek out ways to take back the authorship of our own individual experiences by developing new perspectives on the events that have shaped us.
+Meaning and clarity begin to form as we revise and deepen our understanding of our life stories.